marrowne/docs.getcloudify.org/content/about/other-deployments.md

 +++
-title = "Downloads And Release Notes" description = "This page contains all of Cloudify's deployment packages and Release Notes" weight = 210 alwaysopen = false
+title = "Downloads and Release Notes" description = "This page contains all of Cloudify's deployment packages and Release Notes" weight = 210 alwaysopen = false